Skip to content

 list

-Page through every epic visible to the active profile.
-The default projection returns the summary fields (status, summary); pass --detail for the full issue payload per epic.
+Page through every epic visible to the active profile, each with its summary fields (status, summary):

 jira epic list